neontribe/my-best-life/content/services/grooveschool-one-2-one.md

 area:
   - Coldharbour
 time: Various times, subject to availability.
-reviews: [{comment: "You're never to old to learn something new!
-But forget youtube tutorials, I had a good few hours at Grooveschool learning the basics and after just one session I was able to go away and put together my first mix!
-  Thanks I'll be back soon."}]
 contactExplanation: To apply, email, call or use the online form.
 email: "info@grooveschool.org "
 form: https://www.grooveschool.org/contact